 People with disabilities face gun violence at the hands of law enforcement as well.
 One-third to half of all people killed by law enforcement have a disability, according to the Ruderman Family Foundation, a disability advocacy organization.
 No person should have to fear they or their loved ones may die at the hands of those entrusted to protect and serve them.

 Gun violence also disproportionately affects transgender communities.
 In fact, 2017 was one of the deadliest years for transgender people — especially trans women of color.
 28 trans people were killed by violent means, with more than half being victims of gun violence.
 Among those killed with guns were Mesha Caldwell, Chyna Gibson, and Chay Reed.
 The transphobia in our communities is the root of these tragedies, and we must address it alongside commonsense gun policies.

 We cannot lose hope that real change is possible.
 From Black Lives Matter, which gained momentum after a man was acquitted for fatally shooting 17-year-old Trayvon Martin, to the teens in Chicago who kicked off the Wear Orange campaign when their friend, 15-year-old Hadiya Pendleton, was fatally shot only one week after performing in former President Obama’s second inauguration — activists have been vocal about our right to feel safe in our homes and communities.
 It is long overdue but, every day, the call for serious action to address the gun violence causing deaths in every corner of our country grows louder.

-That’s why we’re calling on Congress and elected officials across the country to take action.
+That’s why we’re calling on Congress and elected officials across the country to combat this public health crisis.
 Here are several organizations that need your support: